 18. Paldo – 팔도

 With exported products integrated into more than 70 countries, this is evidence of the continuous and prosperous growth of the company.
-The majority of these products are instant noodles and many Korean beverages.
+The majority of these products are instant noodles and various beverages in Korea.

 Advertised as Korea’s leading brand in instant noodles, the Paldo instant-food company has grown and set roots in many Southeast Asian countries.
 The Paldo square Dosirak noodle has been successful in countries such as China, Japan, and Russia.